 Many companies nowadays tend to focus more on earnings and get more profits so as to conquer the largest market share.
-However, one important thing which they should not forget during this endeavour is the customer.
-The customer feedback is the one who can help the business man achieve his objectives.
-Hence the term — customer oriented marketing.
+However, one important thing which they should not forget during this endeavor is the customer.
+Customer feedback is one that can help the businessman achieve his objectives.
+Hence the term — customer-oriented marketing.

-In the need of making more money to remain viable, companies can choose between focusing on introducing innovative products for which currently there is no demand and demand needs to be created (push strategy) or introduce products based on the needs of customer (pull strategy).
-The latter one is known as the customer oriented marketing strategy.
+In the need of making more money to remain viable, companies can choose between focusing on introducing innovative products for which currently there is no demand and demand needs to be created (push strategy) or introducing products based on the needs of customers (pull strategy).
+The latter is known as the customer-oriented marketing strategy.

-High sales volumes and increased profit margins can also be achieved through a customer oriented marketing strategy and according to the statistics it might be achieved with even better results then through traditional strategies.
+High sales volumes and increased profit margins can also be achieved through a customer-oriented marketing strategy and according to the statistics it might be achieved with even better results than through traditional strategies.

 Why Should you be Customer-Oriented?

 You should be customer-oriented because it is the right thing to do.
-If you are not having customer centric approach, you are not providing exceptional customer service to your customers.
+If you are not having customer-centric approach, you are not providing exceptional customer service to your customers.
 You are not listening to their needs, and you are not making them happy.
-If you want to build a business that is profitable and sustainable, then you need to be customer-oriented.
+If you want to build a business that is profitable and sustainable, then you need run a customer-oriented company.